epics-containers/epics-containers.github.io/docs/user/how-to/update_templated.rst

     * - Template Project
       - Purpose
     * - ioc-template
-      - create a new generic IOC container project
+      - create a new Generic IOC container project
     * - blxxi-template
       - create a new IOC Instance Domain project